realAleksha/kotli/docs/usage.md

 :::

 ## Engine
-Our technical solution facilitates the generation of output structures based on existing templates and the creation of new ones using the provided framework.
+Kotlin library that facilitates the generation of output structures based on existing templates and the creation of new ones using the provided framework.

 :::info
 There are no limitations on using any template with this way.
 The only requirement is that you need to write some code to do it 💀.